oscar-99/ml-tweezers/README.md

 So on so on

+A seperate 'validation' dataset was also created with 10000 points.
+This dataset will allow easier analysis of error by ensuring that the space radii and refractive indices is covered.

 Ran a 500 epoch train and saw significant overfitting.
 Double the number of points and re run

+Google colab 300 epoch with 20000

 ## Discussion
 - Where to go from here.